bhtylerbell/combat-tracker/README.md

 1. Click the status effect button on a combatant card
 2. Select from common conditions
 3. Effects are visually displayed on the combatant card

+### Export & Import

+**Exporting Combats:**
+1. Click the "Export/Import" button in the sidebar
+2. Click "Download Combat File" to save your current combat as a JSON file
+3. The file includes all combatants, turn order, round, and timer state

+**Importing Combats:**
+1. Click the "Export/Import" button in the sidebar
+2. Click "Choose Combat File" and select a previously exported JSON file
+3. The combat will be loaded, replacing your current state
+4. Useful for sharing encounters or resuming saved combats

 ### Persistence